sarahrosegallagher/Wind_Turbine_Gearbox_Predictive_Analysis/README.md

 ## Background

-This analysis explores wind turbine sensor data via machine learning with the goal to decrease cost and increase reliability.
-The intent is to build a machine learning algorithm to predict wind turbine failure.
-With high repair costs for catastrophic failures, predicting these failures would lead to a much lower cost in maintenance.
-Preventative maintenance is an ongoing question in the field and this analysis takes several approaches to investigate the problem.
+This analysis explored wind turbine sensor data via machine learning with the goal to decrease cost and increase reliability.
+The intent was to build a machine learning algorithm to predict wind turbine failure.
+With high repair costs for catastrophic failures, predicting these failures could lead to triggering maintenece operations that would result in failure prevention at a fraction of the repair cost.
+Preventative maintenance is an ongoing question in the field and this analysis took several approaches to investigate the problem.

 #### Data source description